On FKM isoparametric hypersurfaces in $\mathbb{S}^n \times \mathbb{S}^n$ and new area-minimizing cones: Area-minimizing cones of minimal product types

 We let $f_i: \Sigma_i\hookrightarrow S^{a_i}(1)$ be a family of minimal immersions with ${\rm dim} \Sigma_{i}=k_{i}$ for $1 \leq i \leq m$ and $k_1\leq k_{2}\leq \cdots \leq k_{m}$, ${\rm dim} \Sigma =k-1=\sum_{i=1}^{m}k_{i}$.
 The product immersion $f$ is

 where $\sum_{i=1}^m \lambda_i^2=1$.
 Then, $f$ is minimal if and only if (cf. \cite{CH18}, \cite{TZ20} and \cite{JCX22}):

 We call the cones $\mathcal{C}(\Sigma)$ minimal product cones.
 And area-minimizing minimal product cones provide new topological types for area-minimizing cones that can't be split into products of area-minimizing cones.
-To study the area-minimization of minimal product cones via Lawlor's curvature criterion, the following foumulas for second fundamental forms and normal radius are needed.
+To study the area-minimization of minimal product cones via Lawlor's curvature criterion, the following formulas for second fundamental forms and normal radius are needed.
 We remark here, using these formulas, Zhang recently (\cite[Theorem 1.1]{Z25}) observed an important property for minimal product cones, that the minimal product cone over the $n$-copies of an arbitrary embedded minimal submanifold in the unit sphere can be area-minimizing if $n$ is sufficiently large, this is an amazing fact.
+The main reason is that, by checking Prop 4.1 and Prop 4.2, one can find that the convergence rate of the normal radius is of order $O\left(\frac{1}{\sqrt{n}}\right)$, while that of the vanishing angle is $O\left(\frac{1}{n}\right)$.
+And, one can see \cite{Z25} for more results on area-minimizing cones of minimal product type.

-\textbf{Proposition 8.1 (\cite[Equ.
+\textbf{Proposition 4.1 (\cite[Equ.
 (32)]{TZ20} and \cite[Theorem 2.2]{JCX22}).} \textit{The upper bound for the norms of shape operator of $\Sigma$ is given by $\alpha^2=\operatorname{dim} \Sigma \cdot \max \left\{1, \frac{\alpha_1^2}{k_1}, \ldots, \frac{\alpha_m^2}{k_m}\right\}$, where $\alpha_i^2$ are the upper bound for the norm of shape operator of $\Sigma_{i}$.}

 We now let all $\Sigma_{i}$ be the minimal FKM isoparametric hypersurfaces in $\mathbb{S}^{n_{i}} \left( \frac{\sqrt{2}}{2} \right) \times \mathbb{S}^{n_{i}} \left( \frac{\sqrt{2}}{2} \right)\subset \mathbb{S}^{2n_{i}+1}(1) $ with $n_{i}\geq 3$.
 Then as codimensional 2 submanifolds, ${\rm dim} \Sigma_{i}=k_{i}=2n_{i}-1$ and $\alpha_i^2=6n_{i}-6=3k_i-3$ as in Sect.
 5. Then we find $\alpha^2= \operatorname{dim} \Sigma \left(3-\frac{3}{k_{m}}\right)=3(k-1)(1-\frac{1}{k_{m}})$ for $\mathcal{C}(\Sigma)$.